 - 1 cup organic whipping cream or heavy cream

 - 1 teaspoon espresso powder, or instant coffee (not regular coffee!)

 - 2 tablespoons unsalted butter

-- 1 1/2 cups semi sweet or dark chocolate morsels or chopped bar, highest quality is best
+- 1 1/2 cups semi-sweet or dark chocolate morsels, or chopped bar, the highest quality is best

 Single Almond Pie Crust Recipe (Preparation time 45 minutes-1 hour (including chill time) or make 1 day ahead, cook time 15-20 minutes)

-In a large mixing bowl, combine flour, Kosher salt, optional sugar, chopped almonds, and almond extract.
+- In a large mixing bowl, combine flour, Kosher salt, optional sugar, chopped almonds, and almond extract.
 Add chilled, cubed unsalted butter.
-Using a pastry cutter (or pulse in the food processor), combine butter with the flour mix until the mixture is course with chunks of butter (no smaller than pea-size).
-You don't have to over mix.
+Using a pastry cutter (or pulse in the food processor), combine butter with the flour mix until the mixture is a course with chunks of butter (no smaller than pea-size).
+You don't have to over-mix.
 Slowly add in the ice water and stir to combine.
 Use just enough to get the mixture to form a ball.
-Wrap the dough in an air tight container or plastic wrap.
+Wrap the dough in an air-tight container or plastic wrap.
 Chill the dough ball for a 1/2 hour before working with it again.
 (You can also make this ahead of the day you need it and allow it to chill 8 hours or overnight.)

 - Press the dough in the tart tin.
 Prick the dough with a fork evenly, all around.
 Place parchment paper on top of the dough (crumple, then unfold first so that the paper fits better into the corners).
 Blind bake the crust with pie weights on top of the parchment in a 450 degree, pre-heated oven for 15-20 minutes or until the tart crust is cooked through and golden brown.
 When it's done allow it to cool completely before adding the filling.